sarahciston/codingcare/posts/guide.md

 Our community is less about how it appears to outsiders than how it feels while inside it, except in the sense of inviting folks in.

+[...]

-We fly under the radar. we are a rag-tag troupe of misfits, a dead poets' society, a laboratory, a not-so-secret guild.
+We fly under the radar. we are a rag-tag troupe of misfits, a dead poets' society, a secret laboratory, a not-so-secret guild.

 Our mascots are magpies and meme cats, too-clever animals fascinated with hoarding shiny objects and causing a little trouble.
 We look to jellyfish and labyrinths for their translucent flexibility, their decentralized nervous systems, their twisty turny mystery and ability to go deep.